 Occasionally students may invite a guest to join them for a meal.
 To make arrangements for a guest meal, students need to notify the Guest Services Coordinator at least one week prior to the class session.
 This notice ensures that the catering staff is prepared.
 The hosting student's account will be charged for the guest's meal.
 Guest meals that are not cancelled at least three days in advance are billed to the hosting student's account.
 Because our dining facilities are often utilized for classroom interaction during mealtimes, the dining facilities at each campus are considered classrooms.
 As such, students are asked to limit the number of meals their guest participates in.
-Guests may not be under 18 years of age.
+Guests may not be under 18 years of age, excluding nursing children.
+Exceptions may be requested to the Guest Services Department for immediate family members under the age of 18.
 Guests should not arrive or remain on campus for extended periods of time prior to or after the meal.
 Guest meals are a privilege which may be revoked at any time, for any reason, at Pacifica's discretion.